focus-editor/focus/LOG.md

     - Adjust cursors in joint editors properly
     - Highlight C/C++
     - Jump to line on Ctrl+G
-    - Log errors into focus-log.txt, focus-log1.txt, ... in release mode
     - See if memory usage can be improved
     - Custom title bar (currently too much work and not very robust)
     - Linux support